Deformations and extensions of Gorenstein weighted projective spaces: Explicit computations on WPS

 Let $\P=\P(a_0,a_1,a_2,a_3)$ endowed with weighted homogeneous coordinates $\bx = (x_0,x_1,x_2,x_3)$.
 First, one writes down the list $(M_0,\ldots,M_{g+1})$ of all monomials in $\bx$ of weighted degree $s=a_0+a_1+a_2+a_3$, which form a basis of $H^0(\P,-K_\P)$.
 Then the ideal of the graph $\Gamma \subset \P \times \P^{g+1}$ of the embedding $\P \subset \P^{g+1}$ is

 with $(y_0,\dots,y_{g+1})$ homogeneous coordinates on $\P^{g+1}$.
 One obtains the ideal $I_\P$ of $\P \subset \P^{g+1}$ by eliminating $\bx$ from $I_\Gamma$, which may be performed efficiently using a Gröbner basis algorithm.
 Eventually, there is a Macaulay2 function which computes step by step the syzygies of this ideal.
-We provide the explicit Macaulay2 commands implementing this procedure at the end of the source file of this article. \end{proof}
+We provide the explicit Macaulay2 commands implementing this procedure at the end of this article. \end{proof}

 In principle one may use any basis of $H^0(\P,-K_\P)$ to compute the ideal, but the computations turn out to work faster with a monomial basis.
 In fact doing so one takes advantage of $\P$ being a toric variety.
 There is also a Macaulay2 function computing the whole resolution of a graded ideal, but we have not been able to run these computations successfully for $I_\P$ (apart for \#13) because the complexity was too large.